yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 [![](https://img.shields.io/badge/-Comment-red.svg)]()

-**If you want to get started, I recommend referring to the accpeted Papers with Code, as it provides an easy way to explore research papers along with their associated code implementations.
+**If you want to get started, I recommend referring to the *Accpeted Papers with the Released Code*, as it provides an easy way to explore research papers along with their associated code implementations.
 Furthermore, building your algorithm on top of state-of-the-art algorithms will greatly enhance your productivity and efficiency.**

 [![](https://img.shields.io/badge/-Update%20List-orange)]()